On this page:

 Two other blood tests help measure iron levels:

 - The ferritin level helps assess the amount of iron stored in the body.
-A ferritin score below 200 nanograms (ng) per liter may mean a person has iron deficiency that requires treatment.2
+A ferritin score below 200 nanograms (ng) per milliliter may mean a person has iron deficiency that requires treatment.2

 - The transferrin saturation score indicates how much iron is available to make red blood cells.
 A transferrin saturation score below 30 percent can also mean low iron levels that require treatment.2